 Professional mentorships are offered to our members.

-Byron Writers Festival mentorships are paid services available to members throughout the year who are seeking a professional mentor to assist with the development of their work.
+Byron Writers Festival year-round mentorships are paid services available to members throughout the year who are seeking a professional mentor to assist with the development of their work.

 We have compiled a list of locally-based writers of various genres and categories, (both fiction and non-fiction), as well as professional editors, who are willing to act as mentor to a developing or emerging writer.